-WARNING: There are risks associated with going into an icy pond on January 1 anywhere in Canada.
-The temperature of the water and the surrounding environment may be extremely cold.
-You should consult your physician prior to engaging in this event.
-Individuals who are pregnant, or have poor cardiac functioning, or suffer from a seizure disorder should not participate.
-You must be 18 years of age or older to participate in the Polar Dip.
+WARNING: There are risks associated with going into an icy pond in the middle of winter anywhere in Canada!
+The temperature of the water and the surrounding environment will be extremely cold.
+Consult your physician prior to engaging in this event.
+Individuals who are pregnant, who have poor cardiac functioning, or suffer from seizures or medical challenges should not participate.
+Minimum age to dip is 18 years old.

-- Follow us: Facebook , Instagram and Twitter to receive regular updates.
-Check your emails, make sure you allow emails from email@example.com and firstname.lastname@example.org for important dip day info.
+- Follow us: Facebook , Instagram and Twitter to receive regular event updates.

 1. Where to go